SergioRubio99/NYC-Scraper/README.md

 <h1>Testing</h1>

+To run the test, run `tests/tests.pl` with `perl tests/tests.pl` in the main project directory.

 The app was developed with some tests in mind.
 They are located inside the `tests`folder, and they lift their own server instance so there's no need to launch the app when running them.

 They test, in every article given: